Epilepsy surgery explained

 Approximately 70% of people with epilepsy find their seizures can be controlled with medication.
 It is usual for a person with epilepsy to have tried at least two anticonvulsant medications at suitable doses, before it is considered that medication may not be completely effective for seizure control.

-For this group of people, it may be worth considering if they are suitable for epilepsy surgery.
+For this group of people, it may be worth considering epilepsy surgery.

 There are various causes of epilepsy, and for many people, the cause is unknown.
 Some people however, have a structural abnormality in part of their brain, which could be the cause.
 This could be something they were born with, such as scarring, or an area that did not develop properly.
 Alternatively, it could have developed in later life.
-A scan forms part of the assessment process, and is aimed at identifying if the abnormal epileptic activity in the brain that occurrs during a seizure, starts in the same area as the abnormality.
+As part of the assessment process, you will have a scan to see if the abnormal epileptic activity in the brain that occurrs during a seizure starts in the same area as the abnormality.
 Resective surgery would involve removing this part of the brain.

-You have tried several anti-epileptic drugs but they have been unsuccessful or unsuitable.
+you've tried several anti-epileptic drugs but they have been unsuccessful or unsuitable

 Benefits of resective surgery

-The aim of resective epilepsy surgery is to improve quality of life for patients and their families.
-Around 70% of people who undergo resective epilepsy surgery become seizure free.
-A further 20 to 25% of people find their seizures have not stopped completely, but are greatly reduced.
+Resective epilepsy surgery aims to improve quality of life for patients and their families.
+Around 70% of people who have resective epilepsy surgery become seizure free.
+A further 20 to 25% of people find their seizures are greatly reduced.
 A small number of people will not benefit.
-The reason for the complex assessment process is to gain as much information as possible about the chance of success, and identify specific risks to that individual.
+Our complex assessment process gains as much information as possible about the chance of success, and identifies specific risks to each individual.

 Any major operation requiring an anaesthetic carries risks.
 There are many different types of epilepsy surgery, and as everyone is different, until the tests are completed we cannot be specific about what the risks are to each patient.
 The most common type of operation is on the temporal lobe of the brain.
 In general, the risk of death is less than 1%.
 There may be a persisting neurological deficit in up to 2 to 3% of people, such as weakness in the opposite side of the body to the surgery.
 With this type of operation there may be a small loss of vision in the upper outer corner, again on the opposite side.
 This is not usually noticeable but may affect your ability to drive.
 There can also be deterioration in memory.
-All of these risks are discussed in greater detail in the booklet.
-Please contact us if you would like one.
+All of these risks are discussed in greater detail in our booklet on epilepsy surgery.
+Please contact us if you would like a copy.

 If the area is not removable, it may be possible to affect the way a part of the brain works without removing any brain tissue.
-Vagal nerve stimulation would be one example of this type of surgery.
+Vagal nerve stimulation is an example of this type of surgery.

 Alternatives to surgery